TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/networking/networking.md

 \cond SOC_AM64X || SOC_AM243X || SOC_AM263X

 ## Overview
 Advances in automated factories and smart vehicles require advanced networking capabilities, real-time processing and more advanced motor-control topologies.
 TI Networking solution packaged with the SDK provide a rapidly growing need for Sitara MCU to out space traditional MCUs and deliver processor-like capabilities.
 Networking is a broad terms used to cover Ethernet (IEEE 802.3), EtherCAT Profinet and other ethernet-like communication protocols used in industrial, automotive and other general use cases.
+However, this document refers only onIEEE 802.3 standard Ethernet gigabit speed packet communication.

   \imageStyle{networking_apps.png,width:50%}
   \image html networking_apps.png Figure: Industrial And Automotive Networking Applications